gerardojbaez/money/README.md

 ### Customizing Currency Format

-To use a custom format, create an instance of the `Currency` class with the desired currency and use the setters (se the example below) to apply the desired format.
+To use a custom format, create an instance of the `Currency` class with the desired currency and use the setters (see the example below) to apply the desired format.
 Use this instance with the `Money` class (or the helper) to finally format the number.

 For example: